oovaa/ChatPDF/README.md

   - HTML
   - Javascript

-- Embeddings
+- Models
-  - Cohere
+  - Cohere embedding
-  - Command R+
+  - Command R+ as the main llm
-  - Gemini

 ## Our Site and Blog article
 - Site